The Great Craft Retreat

 Accommodation & Facilities

-• Couples can book their own tent together (limited availability) and groups can book with up to 4 in a private tent (limited availability)
+Couples/friends can book their own tent together (limited availability, at extra cost) and groups can book with up to 4 in a private tent (limited availability)

-• You are expected to bring all the sleeping kit you will require, roll mats, sleeping bags, blankets, pillows etc
+You are expected to bring all the sleeping kit you will require, roll mats, air beds, sleeping bags, blankets, pillows etc

 Facility's